Strangers In The Night: Celebrating 2025 In New York City - UrduPoint

 The passage to the new year in the "Big Apple" has taken place since 1907 in Manhattan, at the intersection of Broadway and 42nd Street -- a crossroad illuminated day and night by the signs of theatres, music halls, and giant digital advertising screens.

-Every December 31 the colourful event attracts New Yorkers, Americans, and foreigners in the tens of thousands.
+The colorful event attracts New Yorkers, other Americans, and foreigners in the tens of thousands every December 31.

 Elizabeth Anderson, a 32-year-old Mexican now living in Australia, was making her third trip to New York, where she met her husband 11 years ago.